nmarks99/turtlebot3-ekf-slam/README.md

 # EKF SLAM From Scratch
-In this project, I implmement an extended Kalman filter simultaneous localization and mapping (SLAM) algorithm from scratch for the Turtlebot3 using C++ and ROS2.
+In this project, I implmement an extended Kalman filter (EKF) simultaneous localization and mapping (SLAM) algorithm from scratch for the Turtlebot3 using C++ and ROS2.
 This includes a simulator so the algorithm can be tested in simulation before being tested on the real robot.
 A complete list of packages in this repository